zenstackhq/zenstack-docs/blog/react-admin/index.md

 ---
-title: Building an Admin Console With Minimum Code Using React-Admin, Prisma, and Zenstack
+title: Building an Admin Console With Minimum Code Using React-Admin, Prisma, and ZenStack
 description: This post introduces how to build a fully-secured admin console with minimum code using React-Admin, Prisma, and ZenStack.
 tags: [react, prisma, react-admin]
 authors: yiming